Quick Start

 Connecting to the Arduino over USB

-Connect your Arduino to your computer using a USB cable.
+1. Connect your Arduino to your computer via USB.

 Note